 Blade looked back at the African American male with a new level of respect.
 While obviously he had to possess some kind of amazing abilities to achieve that much value, he was humbling himself, even going so far as to by drinks at the bar for everyone while having a silent pity party.
 This man was noble, yet he had his flaws.
 When Blade looked up, three more glasses of Destiny had been emptied, yet Keiji's gaze was more focused than it had ever been.

 "If you really want to know what the fuck I do, I clean up after you bitches.
-A tracker.
+I'm a tracker.
 I work for Vizuela to verify the kills you make.
 I'm the best nose in this goddamn city and do a goddamn good job at finding ashes and who smoked who."
 Keiji gulped another swig of Destiny, but didn't stagger at all, or slur his words.
 If anything, the alcohol seemed to be empowering him.